DFATD, like its counterparts in other countries, works with partners based in Canada and around the world to reduce poverty in developing countries.

-As part of its continuing efforts to make Canadian aid more efficient, effective, transparent and accountable, CIDA launched a new programming process on January 29, 2013.
-If you are contemplating submitting a proposal to obtain CIDA funding, please review the steps to Apply for Funding from CIDA and use the new standardized application form (PDF, 838 KB, 19 pages).
+As part of its continuing efforts to make Canadian aid more efficient, effective, transparent and accountable, the former Canadian International Development Agency (now part of DFATD) launched a new programming process on January 29, 2013.
+If you are contemplating submitting a proposal to obtain funding for international development projects, please review the steps to Apply for Funding and use the standardized application form.

-If you represent an organization working to reduce poverty in developing countries and are planning a project or initiative whose objectives correspond to CIDA's priority themes and to its work in a particular region and country, you can:
+If you represent an organization working to reduce poverty in developing countries and are planning a project or initiative whose objectives correspond to Canada's international development priority themes and to its work in a particular region and country, you can:

 Researchers and students pursuing international development research work at a university in Canada or in a developing country may apply for funding from the International Development Research Centre (IDRC).

-CIDA regularly posts Requests for Proposals on MERX, the Government of Canada's electronic tendering service.
-If your organization or business is interested in competing to become an executing agency or a consultant for a CIDA-funded development initiative, please:
+Requests for Proposals are posted on buyandsell.gc.ca, the Government of Canada's electronic tendering service.
+If your organization or business is interested in competing to become an executing agency or a consultant for a Government of Canada-funded international development initiative, please:

 In 2008, Canada committed to fully untying the goods and services delivered through Canadian aid programs by 2012-2013.
 In accordance with this policy, Requests for Proposals are now open to non-Canadian organizations, with the exception of some specific technical assistance projects.

-CIDA's Aboriginal Procurement Strategy is an initiative which promotes Aboriginal business development in Canada.
-To learn more about this initiative, please consult CIDA's Aboriginal Procurement portal.
+The Aboriginal Procurement Strategy is a Government of Canada initiative that promotes Aboriginal business development in Canada.
+To learn more about this initiative, please consult DFATD's Aboriginal Procurement portal.

 Canadian suppliers, as well as suppliers from other countries, may submit proposals in response to international requests for proposals launched by several types of organizations, such as:

-CIDA recognizes that achieving lasting, sustainable development results depends on efficient and effective democratic governance.
-CIDA has adopted governance as a cross-cutting theme in all of its development policies and programming.
-This means that CIDA seeks to build more capable, responsive and accountable governance institutions and processes across all of the Agency's work, in a manner that reflects Canadian values of freedom, democracy, respect for human rights and the rule of law, and ensures the effectiveness of Canada's aid investments
+Canada recognizes that achieving lasting, sustainable development results depends on efficient and effective democratic governance, which is why governance is a cross-cutting theme in all of its international development policies and programs.
+As a result of these efforts, Canada seeks to build more capable, responsive and accountable governance institutions and processes in its international development work, in a manner that reflects Canadian values of freedom, democracy, respect for human rights and the rule of law, and ensures the effectiveness of Canada's international assistance.

-In working with CIDA, partners need to take account of the Agency; democratic governance objectives:
+To work with DFATD, partners need to take account Canada's democratic governance objectives:

 For more information, please contact us.